Palmabit-IT/google-directions/README.md

 [![Quality Score][ico-code-quality]][link-code-quality]

-Calculates distance between two given places using Google directions API.
+PHP Wrapper for Google directions API.
 For further information see https://developers.google.com/maps/documentation/directions/intro

 NOTE: still considered under development, which means that things might change a lot.
 If you want to use it anyway, just remember that future releases might contain breaking changes.